Updated 05-June-2026 β’ Expert Insights β’ 18 min read

 App Shell Architecture

-Implement an efficient app shell pattern:
+Implement an efficient app shell pattern to guarantee instant repeat loads:

 // Service worker cache strategy